YitingChang/cross_modal_task/Figure_1/README.md

 ## Figure 1.
-Cross-modal selection task and tHit-tCR selectivity
+Touch-evoked activity of individual neurons is modulated by task rules.
 ### a.
 Schematic of the cross-modal selection task.
 ### b.
 Example behavioral session.
   -- Input: YT084_200124_se.mat (preprocessed data)\